frwd-1/sybil-defender/README.md

 ## Overview

-Sybil Defender is a Forta bot developed to identify Sybil attacks on the application layer of EVM-compatible blockchains.
+The Sybil Defender identifies and labels Sybil Attack clusters operating on the application layer of EVM-compatible blockchains.
 This includes Ethereum, Arbitrum, Optimism, Polygon, Binance Smart Chain, Avalanche, and Fantom.
 It monitors transactions to detect patterns that may indicate Sybil behavior, such as Airdrop Farming, Governance Attacks, and Wash Trading/Market Manipulation.

 ## Features